Multistate Employer: Federal

 - Whether employees eligible for family and medical leave are entitled to state disability insurance benefits.

 Multistate employers must know the family and medical leave laws in each state in which it has employees.
 To ease administrative burdens and create a more cohesive culture, employers can consider adopting uniform policies across all states, but those policies have to provide employees with the greatest possible rights.
+Consider the costs and benefits of doing so based on the historical use of employee leave at different locations if possible.
 Multistate employers may also want to consider creating state-specific policies.
-See Employee Management > Employee Handbooks - Work Rules - Employee Conduct > State Requirements.

 Note that because the FMLA regulations define spouse according to the definition of marriage in the state in which a couple became married (as opposed to explicitly including civil unions or domestic partnerships), it appears that spousal standing under the FMLA may be generally restricted to marriages and not to civil unions or domestic partnerships.
 To add to the complexity, states may legislate in this area, as demonstrated below.
 See also LGBT Rights by State.